LA1CH3/html5blank/README.md

 ## Forked from [HTML5 Blank](http://html5blank.com)

+This is a basic starter theme for Wordpress themes that will get you developing ASAP.
+Includes almost all your standard page templates and a fully loaded functions.php file, as well as Sass integration with Bourbon (mixin library), Bitters (CSS scaffolding) and Neat (Bourbon semantic grid system).
+Additionally you get to use Bower for front-end package management, as well as Gulp for build.
+This theme also includes: jQuery, Modernizr, Normalize.css, and Conditionizr.

 * Go to the Wordpress' theme folder (`.../wp-content/themes`)
 * In CLI, run: `git clone https://github.com/LA1CH3/html5blank.git`
 * `cd html5blank` and then run the following commands: